Folkwin-Xanderford/vacanthouselocator/README.md

 # vacanthouselocator
-Find vacant houses where you are
+Bringing vacant houses closer to you